-It is not exactly a secret that healthcare is expensive, and health care costs are continuing to rise.
+It is not exactly a secret that healthcare is expensive, and healthcare costs are continuing to rise.
 As a result, healthcare outsourcing is being seen as an increasingly viable strategy.
 According to published statistics, the average cost of health insurance in 2020 per month was $1,152 for a family and $456 for an individual.
 Unfortunately, these costs will only continue to rise.
 A number of short-term factors, such as the coronavirus pandemic and the resulting economic strife (such as inflation), have led to increased expenditures that could result in rising insurance premiums and expenses.
 As a result, healthcare organizations are looking for ways to save money, and this could include outsourcing.

 Why Is Healthcare Outsourcing Becoming More Viable?